Skip to main content

 Think of it like a prescription pickup: you can authorize your mom to pick up your prescription, but that doesn't mean she can pick up all your prescriptions, forever, at any pharmacy.
 The authorization is specific: this action, this merchant, this session.

 Badge works the same way.
 Your agent doesn't get broad, standing rights.
-It gets trip-level authorization — per action, at the moment of action, through the MCP server.
+It gets trip-level authorization — per action, at the moment of action, through the SDK.

 What Badge Declares